by Philippa Leguen de Lacroix, Co-Founder

 When my friend and co-founder Pani Theodorou and I started our presentation design company in 2009, we again acquired knowledge as we went.
 There were no bespoke PowerPoint training courses available for the level of design and animation that we wanted.
 We now lead a team who frequently share tips and tricks to help us all get faster, stronger and more creative in using PowerPoint.

-Since our work is of such a high standard, in both design and technicality, our clients are often asking us is we deliver training.
-We do and we don’t!
+Since our work is of such a high standard, in both design and technicality, our clients are often asking us is we deliver training: We don’t!

 Bespoke PowerPoint training courses

-Courses will fewer attendees can cut through all the boring standard elements and get straight to what’s useful and relevant.
+Courses with fewer attendees can cut through many of the boring standard elements and get straight to what’s useful and relevant.
 The smaller the number of participants, the better the quality of the course – especially when attendees are roughly grouped by existing knowledge or ability.

 Common themes include wanting to make PowerPoint slides look more “designy”, how to prevent people taking the deck off-brand, and how to save time.